ibm-cloud-docs/CDN/api.md

   * `name`: Purge group name.
 The favorite group name must be unique, but unfavorite groups do not have this limitation.
   * `paths`: A collection of purge paths.
   * `option`: The following options are available to create a purge group:
-    * `1`: Create the purge group as favorite group, and do not execute a purge action. **Default**
+    * `1`: Create the purge group as favorite group, and do not run a purge action. **Default**
-    * `2`: Create the purge group as unfavorite group, and execute a purge action.
+    * `2`: Create the purge group as unfavorite group, and run a purge action.
-    * `3`: Create the purge group as favorite group, and execute a purge action.
+    * `3`: Create the purge group as favorite group, and run a purge action.

 * **Return**: `SoftLayer_Container_Network_CdnMarketplace_Configuration_Cache_PurgeGroup`.